alangrainger/mattermost-video-player-plugin/README.md

 Mattermost plugin to play video files (MP4, WEBM, MOV, M4V) inline in channel posts on Mattermost web and desktop, instead of showing them as a download-only file attachment.
 Matches the inline video playback behaviour of the Mattermost mobile app.

 The HTML5 player provides standard controls including fullscreen, seek, volume, and playback speed.
-The video's first frame is shown before play (Mattermost's server does not generate thumbnails for video files, so there is no separate poster image).
+The plugin is tiny - just [40 lines of vanilla Javascript](https://github.com/alangrainger/mattermost-video-player-plugin/blob/main/webapp/main.js) (plus comments).

 ![Mattermost channel showing a video playing inline in place of the default file-attachment chip](screenshot.webp)